Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 FFP vs. SFP Reticles

-The first or Front Focal Plane (FFP) refers to a reticle positioned from the rifle scope’s magnifying lens.
+The FIRST or Front Focal Plane (FFP) refers to a reticle positioned from the rifle scope’s magnifying lens.

 In this arrangement, when magnification is adjusted, the crosshairs adjust in size relative to the target, but their subtension remains the same.